cara-tm/LoadCSSJS/advanced/README.md

     max: (integer) The maximun screen width to load the file. i.e. max: "320".
 Default: unset.
     delay: (integer) The delay for loading the file (in milliseconds). i.e. delay: 70.
 Default: 35.
     media: (string) The media properties for CSS files only. i.e. media: "only screen".
 Default: all.
+    rel: (string) The rel attribute for CSS files only.
+Default: stylesheet.
     load: (string) The async or defer attribute for JS files only. i.e. load: "defer".
 Default: async.
     [Note: to reset this attribute, just use an empty option. i.e. load: ""]